November 16, 2020

 *You can get a front view of (part of) the workout if you choose to watch one of the other variations of the workout uploaded to your library every week.
 There’s more about that below.

-The music is really good in Tracy’s workouts.
-I’ve found that I don’t really notice bad music during a workout but when someone has good music (like Les Mills on Demand) it makes a good workout even better.
+We’ve found that we don’t really notice bad music during a workout but when someone has good music (like Les Mills on Demand) it makes a good workout even better.
 These workouts have great music.

-There’s no cool down or ending stretch segment to the workouts.
-Which was a little weird for me because, let’s be real, after a million leg lifts a girl should stretch out her hips, hamstrings and glutes before calling it a day.
+This was a little weird for us because, let’s be real, after a million leg lifts a girl should stretch out her hips, hamstrings and glutes before calling it a day.

-After the workout is over Tracy sits down and talks about the workout you just did.
-I liked that.
-I had it playing while I did a cool down and stretch on my own after the workouts ended.
+We liked that.
+We had it playing while we did a cool down and stretch on our own after the class ended.

 After the ‘warm-up’ you may (or may not, every workout is different) pick up light dumbbells (1-3 lbs.) and continue arm swing combinations holding the weights.